drocheam/optrace/docs/source/usage/refraction_index.rst

 **Common Index Models**

-The subsequent equations describe common refractive index models used in simulation software.
+The subsequent equations describe common refractive index models used in typical simulation software.
 They are taken from :footcite:`ComsolDispersion` and :footcite:`ZemaxHagen`.
 A comprehensive list of different index models is found in :footcite:`palmer2005`.

-Generally, all coefficients must be given in powers of µm, while the same is true for the wavelength input.
+Generally, all coefficients must be expressed in powers of µm, which is also true for the wavelength input values.

 .. list-table::
    :widths: 300 900